-The bathroom is warm, it has hot water but no shower heads, which is justified by frequent rude behaviour of convicts.
-According to an official letter, "the lack of shower heads is common due to prisoners' rough handling of its part that regulates the flow of water."
-The CPT has recommended that urgent steps be taken to "improve toilet and shower arrangements for sentenced prisoners."
-Inmates have access to showers and bathrooms.
+prisoners."250 Inmates have access to showers and bathrooms.
 As the Rules on the Performance of Security Service in Art.
 12 stipulate that "security officer shall ... prevent damage to facilities, installations, machinery, tools and other assets", it is necessary to reduce the destruction of prison equipment, by informing inmates about the responsibilities for such behaviour laid down in the House Rules.